tauri-apps/tauri-docs/docs/en/api/rust/tauri_api/dialog/enum.Response.md

 `OkayMultiple(Vec<String>)`

-User pressed okay on mupliple selections.
+User pressed okay on multiple selections.
 Result contains a Vec of all the files

 `Cancel`